 Before proceeding to discuss how to install and uninstall RSAT Tools, I will be discussing how to resolve some missing tools such as the “DNS Manager Console”.
 The console is neither available from Cortana nor MMC on Windows 10 at the time of writing this article.
 The following workaround below fixed the issue for me.
 I will also append some links.
 The following steps below resolved my issue by providing alternative steps to install the RSATClient so that all tools are installed correctly.

-Click on it and select install.
-In my case I have it installed already so it prompting me to uninstall it.
+Click on it and select Install.
+In my case I have it installed already so it prompts me to uninstall it.
 This is how to have the tool uninstalled also from your Device (PC).

 With Group Policy Object, administrators can administer (control) the number of PCs.
 A set of Group Policy configurations is called a Group Policy Object (GPO).
-The Group Policy Editor is the Local Group Policy Editor, which is used to enforce GPO’s and modify policies in standalone computers.
+The Group Policy Editor is used to enforce GPOs and modify policies in standalone computers.

 Note: When you modify a Group Policy object, these changes are automatically applied to Registry.
 But, when you modify the registry values while the Group Policy is enforced, the value will be overwritten to its original state until the Group Policy Editor specifically makes the changes.

-Group policy on Windows 10 periodically refreshes the Registry at certain intervals to keep the Registry values in check at all times which is an interval of 90 minutes.
+Group policy on Windows 10 periodically refreshes the Registry at certain intervals.
+This help to keep the Registry values in check at all times which is an interval of 90 minutes.
 GPO can also be launched from PowerShell and Command Prompt as shown below.

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.